gittogittu/core/README.md

-# core
+# mpp Core

-this project is an expansion/plugin for the magister program.
+this project is an improvement of the magister program called: magister++ (speak out as: magister plus plus)

 if you want to know what magister is, look at [this](https://www.magister.nl/) (dutch)